Bud Billiken Parade and Picnic: History

-Chicago Department of Human Resource float in the 1973 parade.
+The Chicago Department of Human Resource float in the 1973 parade.
 Photo by John H. White.

-Barack Obama float for 2004 U.S. Senate race in the 2004 parade.
+A Barack Obama float for 2004 U.S. Senate race in the 2004 parade.

 Miss Black Illinois in the 2004 parade.

-U.S. Navy band marches in the 2008 parade.
+A U.S. Navy band marches in the 2008 parade.

-Anti-violence group for a Chicago high school in the 2008 parade.
+An anti-violence group for a Chicago high school in the 2008 parade.

 Hillcrest High School marching band in the 2008 parade.

 Bud Billiken is a fictional character created in 1923 by Abbott, who had been considering adding a youth section to the Chicago Defender newspaper.
 While dining at a Chinese restaurant he noticed a Billiken.
 Some of the early Billiken columns were written by Willard Motley, who later became a prominent novelist.
-During the early 1930s, names of international youth were listed in the "Bud Billiken" section of the newspaper every week.
+In the early 1930s, names of international youth were listed in the "Bud Billiken" section of the newspaper every week.
 Between 1930 and 1934, approximately 10,000 names appeared and were archived in the Carter G. Woodson Regional Library of the Chicago Public Library.

 During the Great Depression, Abbott featured the Bud Billiken character in his newspaper as a symbol of pride, happiness and hope for black residents.
 The character gained prominence in a comic strip and the Chicago Defender newspaper.
-Although the character was created in 1923, the parade did not begin until 1929, when David Kellum initiated it as a celebration of the "unity in diversity for the children of Chicago".
+The parade began in 1929, when David Kellum initiated it as a celebration of the "unity in diversity for the children of Chicago".
 It has since grown to become a locally televised event and the second largest parade in the nation.